Step-by-Step Guide to Starting an North Carolina LLC in 2024

 Once you have settled on a name, you will need to designate a registered agent for your LLC.
 This is a requirement set forth by North Carolina law, and it requires that your LLC has someone who can accept legal papers on behalf of your company.

 The registered agent must have a physical address in North Carolina, which can be either their home or office address.
-When selecting a registered agent, it’s important to choose someone who is reliable and organized as they will be responsible for receiving important legal documents on behalf of your business.
+When selecting a registered agent, it’s important to choose someone who is reliable and organized, as they will be responsible for receiving important legal documents on behalf of your business.

 Filing Articles Of Organization With The North Carolina Secretary Of State